We Are Currently Open

 First, the blockage can be located by testing for slower drainage.
 Does it occur throughout the entire house or only in a specific fixture, like the shower?
 This initial task is straightforward; you don’t need to be a pro to know how to fix a gurgling shower drain yet.

 If the problem is in one area, use a plunger, rinse the sink with a drain cleaner, or try a simple hack that often resolves it—pour boiling water down the drain using a kettle!
-The vinegar and baking soda duo will also work as an alternative to drain cleaner.
+The vinegar and baking soda duo will also work as an alternative to drain cleaner (but don’t use them too often).

 If the problem is with the venting system, you can try to clear the debris clogging the vents by hosing them or using a plumbing snake.
 However, this method is more applicable to vents within walls, such as those near the kitchen or bathroom.